Do you want to create Healthy Habits?

 Are you thinking about being more active?
-Have you been trying to cut back on less healthy foods?
+Have you been trying to cut back on not-so-healthy foods?
 Are you starting to eat better and move more but having a hard time sticking with these changes?
+Do you want to create some healthy habits?

 Old habits die hard.
 Changing your habits is a process that involves several stages.
 Sometimes it takes a while before changes become new habits.
 And, you may face roadblocks along the way.